pulumi/pulumi-hugo/themes/default/content/docs/reference/pulumi-yaml.md

 #### About `virtualenv`

 New Python projects created with `pulumi new` have this option set by default.
 If not specified, Pulumi will invoke the `python3` command it finds on $PATH (falling back to `python`) to run the Python program.
-If you'd like to use a virtual environment without the `virtualenv` option, you'll need to run any `pulumi` commands (such as `pulumi up`) from an activated virtual environment shell (or, if using a tool like [Pipenv](https://github.com/pypa/pipenv), prefix any `pulumi` commands with `pipenv run pulumi ...`).
+To use a virtual environment without the `virtualenv` option, run `pulumi` commands (such as `pulumi up`) from an activated virtual environment shell.
+Or, if using a tool like [Pipenv](https://github.com/pypa/pipenv), prefix `pulumi` commands with `pipenv run pulumi ...`.

 ### `options` options